gwilken/ariadne-io/README.md

 ![motor](/public/images/rsserial.jpg)

-Once we look at it in hexadecimal and get our port speed dialed in it's clear we have something:
+Once we look at it in hexadecimal and get our port speed dialed in, it's clear we have something:

 ![motor](/public/images/rshex.jpg)